-In a blink of an eye, we have almost reached half-way mark of 2018.
+In a blink of an eye, we have passed the half-way mark of 2019.

 Café hopping which used to be quite the IN-thing in Singapore, has kind of dwindled down as new players are finding it hard to stand-out in this competitive F&B environment.
 (Also read: 10 Most Instagrammable NEW Cafes In Singapore 2018)